negotiating new car price

 At the end of your haggling, you’ll have most of the price estimates locked in, and it will be a little more difficult for the dealer to attempt to slide in anything substantial that will ruin the deals you’ve already made.

-It’s better to know your opponent’s thoughts before you reveal any of your own, and knowing where they intend to start is not only a good indication of what kind of person you’re dealing with, but it will start you out strong.
-Once you name a price yourself, you can’t go any lower, but you do have a chance of getting the sales rep to do so!
+Try not to be the one who goes first while negotiating new car prices.
+It’s better to know your opponent’s thoughts before you reveal any of your own, and knowing where they intend to start is a good indication of what kind of person you’re dealing with and will start you out strong.
+You can't go any lower once you name a price yourself, but you can get the sales rep to do so!

 5. Discuss Prices Remotely

-6. Finalize Deals with Managers
+6. Finalize Deals With Managers

-Managers have the power in the places of purchases, so it’s no surprise that when negotiating new car prices, you should definitely finalize everything with a manager.
+Managers have the power in the places of purchases, so it’s no surprise that when negotiating new car prices, you should finalize everything with a manager.

 7. Get Pre-Approved